Mortgage Payment Breakdown: What You Actually Pay

 finance mortgage

 A fixed-rate mortgage payment stays the same every month for the life of the loan.
 But the split between principal and interest shifts dramatically over time.
-Here is exactly how that works.
+Understanding that split explains why extra payments early in the loan save far more money than extra payments later.

 The monthly payment formula